BDC Hamburger Icon

 Implementation/Onboarding

-As noted above, Tebra has a one-time implementation and setup charge per provider, but that’s followed by free training, which is a significantly better deal than you’d get with a rival like AdvancedMD.
-You’ll be paired with a dedicated customer success coach who will work with you through the implementation and onboarding processes.
-Your team can also enjoy one-on-one training or opt for self-guided learning through Tebra University.
-The overall setup can take four to six weeks, but staffers should need much less time to get comfortable with the system.
+As noted above, Tebra has a one-time implementation and setup charge per provider.
+But, that’s followed by free training, which is a significantly better deal than you’d get with a rival like AdvancedMD.
+You’ll be paired with a dedicated onboarding manager who will work with you through the implementation and onboarding processes.
+Your team can also choose one-on-one training or opt for self-guided learning through Tebra University.
+The overall setup typically takes 45 days, but staffers should need much less time to get comfortable with the system.

 Kareo analytics